realraum/r3bot-mqtt/README.md

-# R3zmq
+# R3mqtt

-This plugin (*R3zmq*) connects your Limnoria bot to zeromq.
+This plugin (*R3mqtt*) connects your Limnoria bot to zeromq.

 Listen to an zeromq broker, filter them, and notify irc channel about events.

 ## Install

-Install the plugin by cloning it into the *R3zmq* directory in your Limnoria's plugin directory:
+Install the plugin by cloning it into the *R3mqtt* directory in your Limnoria's plugin directory:

 ```
 % cd runbot/plugins
-% git clone https://github.com/realraum/r3bot-zmq.git R3zmq
+% git clone https://github.com/realraum/r3bot-zmq.git R3mqtt
 ```

 Now you need to install the required libraries (see requirements.txt), either via pip ...

 ```
-% cd R3zmq
+% cd R3mqtt
 % sudo pip install -r requirements.txt
 ```

 ... or via your package manager, for example:

 ```
-% sudo apt-get install python-zmq
+sudo pip install paho-mqtt
 ```

 Afterwards tell your Limnoria bot to load the plugin:

 ```
-load R3zmq
+load R3mqtt
 ```

 And you are done.

 ## Configuration

-You can get all configuraiton-parameters via the ```config list plugins.R3zmq``` command.
+You can get all configuraiton-parameters via the ```config list plugins.R3mqtt``` command.

-* ```plugins.R3zmq.zmqbroker``` - URI of your zeromq's broker
+* ```plugins.R3mqtt.mqttbroker``` - URI of your zeromq's broker
-* ```plugins.R3zmq.network``` - IRC Network to which the events are reported.
+* ```plugins.R3mqtt.network``` - IRC Network to which the events are reported.
-* ```plugins.R3zmq.channel``` - IRC Channel to which the events are reported.
+* ```plugins.R3mqtt.channel``` - IRC Channel to which the events are reported.

 You can set them either in your Limnoria configuration or via the bot's cli:

 ```
-<user> config plugins.R3zmq.zmqbroker tcp://zmqbroker.realraum.at:4244
+<user> config plugins.R3mqtt.mqttbroker tcp://mqttbroker.realraum.at:4244
 [bot] The operation succeeded.
 ```

 ## Filter

 Your zeromq traffic may be to verbatim to relay it directly to your channel.
-If so you can filter/format the events by implementing a filter in *r3zmqfilter.py*.
+If so you can filter/format the events by implementing a filter in *r3mqttfilter.py*.